Caphyon/advinst-github-action/README.md

 # Advanced Installer GitHub Action

-This action will integrate [Advanced Installer Tool](https://www.advancedinstaller.com) in the GitHub CI/CD workflow by:
+This action will integrate [Advanced Installer Tool](https://www.advancedinstaller.com) in the GitHub CI/CD workflow.
+It has the following capabilities:
 * Deploy Advanced Installer on the GitHub runner.
 * Build an Advanced Installer project (.AIP)